 When you restart, go back to the last volume that produced clean signals.
 If 15 requests per day triggered issues, restart at 5 to 8 with a narrower ICP.
 The goal is to rebuild normal behavior, not to make up for lost sending days.

-- Step 1: Track connection acceptance rates, ensuring they remain above 40%.
+- Step 1: Track connection acceptance rates and keep them above 40%.

 - Step 2: Withdraw pending connection requests open for more than 14 days.